kubernetes/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 * whereas a set containing more NUMA nodes - it results in pod rejection (because instead of one NUMA node, two or more NUMA nodes are required to satisfy the allocation).

-To recap, Topology Manager first computes a set of NUMA nodes and then tests it against Topology Manager policy, which either leads to the rejection or admission of the pod.
+To recap, the Topology Manager first computes a set of NUMA nodes and then tests it against the Topology Manager policy, which either leads to the rejection or admission of the pod.

 ## Topology manager policies

-Topology Manager supports four allocation policies.
-You can set a policy via a Kubelet flag, `--topology-manager-policy`.
+The Topology Manager supports four allocation policies.
+You can set a policy via a kubelet flag, `--topology-manager-policy`.
 There are four supported policies:

 * `none` (default)